Aleksao998/lavanet_challenge/README.md

 Lavanet challenge is an interview task for lavanet.
 The challenge is structured in 2 parts

-* **Server** - basically it needs to work as a forward proxy.
-It needs to be able to register gRPC service, forward the request to a specific network, and return the response
+* **Server** - needs to support a forward proxy service which needs to be able to register gRPC service, forward the request to a specific network, and return the response
-* **Listener** - service which needs to connect to the server, listen for new events and prints test results
+* **Tracker** - needs to connect to the server, listen for new events and prints test results

 ## Architecture